 Many companies have already transitioned to employee ownership.
 This could be an alternative to a third-party sale for business owners who have no succession plans in place.
 For example, if their children have forged other careers and do not wish to carry on the business.

 We can advise on the establishment and structure of such trusts.
 We would advise the existing shareholder, and dealing with ongoing tax compliance and advice.

 A charitable trust (or foundation) is one where the trustees may only use income or capital to benefit purposes that are recognised as charitable in UK law.
 Typically, these would need to be UK registered charities.

 Trusts can be created by an individual during their lifetime (inter vivos), but also in their will.

-A will trust is one that is created by an individual in their will, which provides for assets to be passed into a trust on their death.
-Similar to trusts created during a lifetime, these can create different types of trust depending upon the requirements of the testator, for example, life interest trusts and/or discretionary trusts.
+A will trust is one that is created by an individual in their will.
+It provides for assets to be passed into a trust on their death.
+Similar to trusts created during a lifetime, these can create different types of trust depending upon the testator’s requirements.
+For example, life interest trusts and/or discretionary trusts.

 Where a trust is created for children in a will of a parent who dies whilst the children are minors and the terms of which provide that they will become absolutely entitled to the trust property when they reach age 18, this has a beneficial tax status and is known as a Trust for Bereaved Minors.